btomaj/remix-auth-magic-link/README.md

 ```

 ### Single-use enforcement
-You can ensure that each magic link is only used once by deleting the temporary session that stores `key` in your "verify" function.
+In your "verify" function, you can ensure that each magic link is only used once by deleting the temporary session that stores `key`.

 ### Rate-limiting
 You can use libraries like [bottleneck](https://www.npmjs.com/package/bottleneck) and [limiter](https://www.npmjs.com/package/limiter) to rate limit the number of magic links that are generated.

 ### Concurrency checks
-You can prevent having more than one active magic link per user by storing the contact detail with the temporary session, and invalidating previous sessions when a user creates a new magic link for the same contact detail.
+You can prevent having more than one active magic link per user by storing the contact detail in the temporary session, and invalidating previous sessions when a user creates a new magic link for the same contact detail.